The best sales to shop today: Dyson, Samsung, Adidas and more | CNN Underscored

 More deals to shop

-- Our pick for best luxury TV, the Sony A8H 55-inch TV, which is compatible with Alexa, is now on sale for $1,705.88, down from $1,899.99, at Amazon.
+- Our pick for best luxury TV, the Sony A8H 55-Inch TV, which is compatible with Alexa, is now on sale for $1,705.88, down from $1,899.99, at Amazon.

-- Refurbished Amazon Kindle and Fire Tablets have never been cheaper, starting at $17.99 on Woot!.
+- Refurbished Amazon Kindle and Fire tablets have never been cheaper, starting at $17.99 on Woot!.

 - Cosrx intensive spot-treatment patches are now up to 40% off for up to 240 patches.